 I used to carry a Cachet Riata sketchbook made by Daler-Rowney.
 It has a soft cover that feels like suede and is filled with 112 pages of 70-pound paper, suitable for pencil and pen.
 But once I started using watercolors, I made the shift to a Stillman & Birn Alpha Series sketchbook.
 It’s a 6 inch by 9 inch hardcover book that contains 62 sheets of 150-pound paper.
 I really love the landscape format and it handles mixed media well.

-For the time being I’m keeping things relatively simple and just using black ink with two tones of gray.
-For the majority of my drawings, I use a Sakura Pigma Micron Pen for many years, my new go-to is the Lamy Safari Fountain Pen with an extra fine nib.
-After I complete the initial line work, I add depth with two gray brush pens made by Tombow.
+For the majority of my drawings I keep things relatively simple and just use black ink with two tones of gray.
+While I used a Sakura Pigma Micron Pen for many years, my new go-to is the Lamy Safari Fountain Pen with an extra fine nib.
+After I complete the initial line work, I add depth with two gray brush pens from this set made by Tombow.
 Occasionally I’ll add some varying line widths with two black Tombow Fudenosuke Brush Pens (both soft and hard).

 iA Writer is a distraction-free writing app that I was turned on to while listening to Shahid Kamal Ahmad on an episode of the Mac Power Users podcast.
 At the time I was quite happy with Byword for most writing tasks.
 But after hearing Shahid describe how beautiful iA Writer’s Duospaced font looked in Night Mode, I had to give it a try.
 Soon after, I was hooked.
 The writing experience is wonderful.
 It works beautifully on both Mac OS and iOS and syncs seamlessly with iCloud.
 I absolutely love this app.
 It has become one of my top creative resources.
 It just makes me want to write for hours on end every time I launch it.
 If you love to write, I can’t recommend iA Writer enough.